SEO is all about following the best practices.

-This may sound almost too simple; most probably, you already have an idea of who the big players in your niche are.
-But the thing is, your business rivals are not necessarily your SEO competitors; likewise, your SEO competitors aren't always your business rivals.
+Fact: your business rivals are not always your SEO competitors; likewise, your SEO competitors aren't always your business rivals.

 Remember you've got to focus on the guys that belong to the blue circle.
 Not the green one, and not just the part where they intersect.
 The entire blue circle.